harsha-simhadri/big-ann-benchmarks/t3/LEADERBOARDS.md

 The status of the leaderboards and rankings on the private dataset lives [here](LEADERBOARDS_PRIVATE.md).

-All submissions are currently being evaluated using the private data sets so the scores (and rankings) will likely change as evaluation proceeds
+All submissions are currently being evaluated using the private data sets so the scores (and rankings) could change as evaluation proceeds

 Please revisit this page again soon for more updates.